Varane Avashyamund: Suresh Gopi & Shobana's Official Poster Is Out!

 Varane Avashyamund, the upcoming family entertainer is unarguably one of the most-awaited projects of Malayalam cinema in 2020.
 Recently, the makers revealed the much-awaited third poster, featuring senior actors and National award-winners Suresh Gopi and Shobana.
 The beautiful poster was released through the official social media pages of lead actor-co-producer Dulquer Salmaan.

-The promising third poster of Varane Avashyamund features the characters Major Unnikrishnan and Neena, played by Suresh Gopi and Shobana.
+The promising third poster of Varane Avashyamund features Major Unnikrishnan and Neena, played by Suresh Gopi and Shobana.
 The poster hints that the movie deals with the mature love story of the characters played by the senior actors.
 Suresh Gopi and Shobana's exceptional chemistry is definitely one of the major attractions of the highly anticipated project.

 Shobana and Suresh Gopi are sharing the screen in Varane Avashyamund, after a long gap of 14 years.
 The duo last appeared together in the acclaimed movie Makalkku, which was directed by National award-winning filmmaker Jayaraj.
 Suresh Gopi has earlier romanced Shobana in several popular films including Innale, Sindoorarekha, Commissioner, and Manichitrathazhu.